From Human Resources

 SECTION I – General

 - 1. An employee will be eligible for relocation assistance when the employee is promoted to a position in salary grade 11 or higher and relocation is required by the department, or the employee is relocated as the result of a lateral transfer (salary grade 11 or higher) for which the employee competed for the position.
-Additionally, for a lateral transfer, the relocation assistance must be approved by the district engineer or division leader/state engineer after consultation with the human resources director before services and reimbursements will be provided.
+Additionally, for a lateral transfer, the relocation assistance must be approved by the district engineer or division leader/state engineer after consultation with the Central Office – Human Resources Division before services and reimbursements will be provided.

 - 2. To be eligible for a department-approved paid relocation, the move must meet the criteria of the IRS 50-mile rule.

-- 3. The local human resources manager (districts and Central Office) is responsible for notifying the Human Resources Division of employees eligible for relocation benefits.
-The Human Resources Division will be responsible for referring eligible employees to the TPA.
+- 3. The local human resources manager (districts and Central Office) is responsible for notifying the Central Office – Human Resources Division of employees eligible for relocation benefits.
+The Central Office – Human Resources Division will be responsible for referring eligible employees to the TPA.

 - 4. Employees will receive a 4 percent temporary relocation pay increase when relocation benefits have been approved.
 (Refer to Personnel Policy 1016, “Salary Increases.”)
 This 4 percent increase will be given in addition to whatever is received for a promotion increase and may result in an employee’s salary being above the maximum rate for his/her salary range.
 If two steps do not provide an employee with approximately a 4 percent increase (around 3.8 percent or 3.9 percent), the employee’s salary may be changed from table driven pay to being placed on pay parameters to provide a flat 4 percent increase.
 The temporary relocation pay increase is for six months, beginning with the effective date of transfer.